 Native to the southeastern US, Heart-leaf Ginger is an evergreen perennial in the Aristolochiaceae family that can be found growing in woodland settings.
 In your garden, plant along a shady edge.
 Dappled shade is an ideal setting for this plant, it does not do well in deep shade.
-When conditions are right, it will self sow.
-Don't allow the plant to dry out in between watering.
+When conditions are right, it will self-sow.
+It prefers moist conditions.

-The foliage is evergreen and when exposed to cold weather, they may take on a purple hue. both the coloring and shape fo the leaves can vary greatly.
+The foliage is evergreen and may take on a purple hue when exposed to cold weather.
+Both the coloring and shape of the leaves can vary greatly.

 Its roots have a strong, aromatic aroma, similar to a mild pepper and ginger mix.
 Heart-leaf ginger is clump-forming.
 Its jug-shaped flowers are hidden under the speckled leaves.

 Plants are propagated on site and not taken from wild areas.